drewdrewthis/voodoo-frontend-test/docs/TECHNICAL_CONSIDERATIONS.md

 [X] Revenue focused data by country
 [X] Light/Dark mode
 [ ] Row details
-[ ] LocalStorage caching for initial load (particulary valuable for development) [ ] Highlights for top cells
+[ ] Highlights for top cells
 [ ] Move GraphQL API call to serverless function layer so as not to expose API key

+## Optimizations

+[ ] LocalStorage caching for initial load (particulary valuable for development) [ ] Allow filters to update GraphQL query.
+This would only be needed for latentcy issues or database/server constraints.

+## TODO

+[ ] E2E Tests
+[ ] Component Tests
+[ ] More unit tests